-Due to COVID-19, visitors to campus will be significantly restricted as we begin the Winter Term.
+Due to COVID-19, visitors to campus will be modified as we begin the Fall Term.
 Any visitors to campus must have advanced permission from the Dean of Students, Dean of Residential Life, Associate Headmaster, or Headmaster and must follow the protocols established for the individual visit.